ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Configuration - Many devices offer numerous options controlled by non-volatile configuration variables which can impact the device's security posture.
 These settings may have vendor defaults, but often can be changed by administrators, who may want to verify via attestation that the operational state of the settings match their intended state.

 * Credentials - Administrators may wish to verify via attestation that public keys (and other credentials) outside the Root of Trust have not been subject to unauthorized tampering.
-(By definition, keys protecting the root of trust can't be verified independently).
+(By definition, keys protecting the root of trust can't be verified independently.)

-The TCG PC Client Platform Firmware Profile Specification {{PC-Client-BIOS-TPM-2.0}} gives considerable detail on what is to be measured during the boot phase of platform startup using a UEFI BIOS (www.uefi.org), but the goal is simply to measure every bit of code executed in the process of starting the device, along with any configuration information related to security posture, leaving no gap for unmeasured code to remain undetected and subvert the chain.
+The TCG PC Client Platform Firmware Profile Specification {{PC-Client-BIOS-TPM-2.0}} gives considerable detail on what is to be measured during the boot phase of platform startup using a UEFI BIOS (www.uefi.org), but the goal is simply to measure every bit of code executed in the process of starting the device, along with any configuration information related to security posture, leaving no gap for unmeasured code to remain undetected, potentially subverting the chain.

 For devices using a UEFI BIOS, {{PC-Client-BIOS-TPM-2.0}} gives detailed normative requirements for PCR usage.
-But for other platform architectures, the table in {{Attested-Objects}} gives non-normative guidance for PCR assignment that generalizes the specific details of {{PC-Client-BIOS-TPM-2.0}}.
+For other platform architectures, the table in {{Attested-Objects}} gives non-normative guidance for PCR assignment that generalizes the specific details of {{PC-Client-BIOS-TPM-2.0}}.